babblebey/weather-app/README.md

 A weather app I built on Day 18 of my #100DaysOfCodeChallenge while journalling my Coding Journey to become a Fullstack Developer.

-This project was built in Plain HTML CSS Flexbox, JavaScript.
+This project was built in Plain HTML, CSS Flexbox, JavaScript.

 # Resources Used
 - Font - Overpass (https://fonts.google.com/specimen/Overpass)